17 zip codes·Updated June 2026

 4 Bedroom$2,320/mo

-Fair Market Rents are published annually by HUD for the Jacksonville metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Jacksonville metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Jacksonville metro area is $1,500/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Jacksonville metro is $1,500/month.
+Asking rents track close to the federal benchmark, within 4%.

-Jacksonville is the largest city by land area in the lower 48, which means "Jacksonville" covers everything from urban core to basically rural — all within city limits.
-That creates huge rent variation, and city-wide averages are especially misleading here.
+Jacksonville is the largest city by land area in the lower 48.
+"Jacksonville" covers everything from urban core to essentially rural, all inside city limits.
+That spread creates huge rent variation, and city-wide averages are especially misleading.
 The naval bases (Mayport and NAS Jacksonville) provide steady military renter demand.
 Riverside, San Marco, and the Beaches are premium.
-Northside and Westside are the affordable investor plays.
-Jax has been one of the biggest beneficiaries of the Florida migration trend while staying way cheaper than Tampa, Orlando, or Miami.
-Insurance is a concern for coastal properties, same as the rest of Florida.
+Northside and Westside are the cheap-entry investor plays.
+Jax has caught the Florida migration trend while staying much cheaper than Tampa, Orlando, or Miami.
+Insurance is a concern for coastal properties, same as the rest of the state.